GOMC-WSU/Manual/src/howto.rst

 Run a Multi-Sim
 ---------------

-GOMC can be used to run independent simulations at different temperatures.
+GOMC can automatically generate independent simulations with varying parameters from one input file.
+This allows the user to sample a wider seach space.
 To do so GOMC must be compiled in MPI mode, and a couple of parameters must be added to the conf file.

-To compile in MPI mode, navigate to the GOMC/ and issue the following commands:
+To compile in MPI mode, navigate to the GOMC/ directory and issue the following commands:

 .. code-block:: bash

   $ chmod u+x metamakeMPI.sh
   $ ./metamakeMPI.sh

-Then once the compilation is complete, set up a simulation as you would a standard GOMC simulation.
+Then once the compilation is complete, set up the conf file as you would for a standard GOMC simulation.

-Finally, select one or more parameters (``Temperature``, ``Pressure``, ``ChemPot``, ``Fugacity``) and enter more than one value for such parameters separated by tab/space.
+Finally, select one or more of the following parameters (``Temperature``, ``Pressure``, ``ChemPot``, ``Fugacity``) and enter more than one value for such parameters separated by a tab or space.

   .. code-block:: text